EOSIO/Documentation/TechnicalWhitePaper.md

 # Accounts

-The EOS.IO software permits all accounts to be referenced by a unique human readable name of 2 to 32 characters in length.
+The EOS.IO software permits all accounts to be referenced by a unique human readable name of up to 12 characters in length.
 The name is chosen by the creator of the account.
-All accounts must be funded with the minimal account balance at the time they are created to cover the cost of storing account data.
-Account names also support namespaces such that the owner of account @domain is the only one who can create the account @user.domain.
+The account creator must reserve the RAM required to store the new account until the new account stakes tokens to reserve its own RAM.

 In a decentralized context, application developers will pay the nominal cost of account creation to sign up a new user.
 Traditional businesses already spend significant sums of money per customer they acquire in the form of advertising, free services, etc. The cost of funding a new blockchain account should be insignificant in comparison.
 Fortunately, there is no need to create accounts for users already signed up by another application.

-## Messages & Handlers
+## Actions & Handlers

-Each account can send structured messages to other accounts and may define scripts to handle messages when they are received.
-The EOS.IO software gives each account its own private database which can only be accessed by its own message handlers.
-Message handling scripts can also send messages to other accounts.
-The combination of messages and automated message handlers is how EOS.IO defines smart contracts.
+Each account can send structured actions to other accounts and may define scripts to handle actions when they are received.
+The EOS.IO software gives each account its own private database which can only be accessed by its own action handlers.
+Action handling scripts can also send actions to other accounts.
+The combination of actions and automated action handlers is how EOS.IO defines smart contracts.

+To support parallel execution, each account can also define any number of scopes within their database.
+The block producers will schedule transaction in such a way that there is no conflict over memory access to scopes and therefore they can be executed in parallel.

 ## Role Based Permission Management